 The Government reserves the right to reject any or all proposals received in response to this AO when such action shall be considered in the best interest of the Government.
 Notice is also given of the possibility that any selection may be made without discussion (other than discussions conducted for the purpose of minor clarification).
 It is therefore emphasized that all proposals should be submitted initially on the most favorable terms that the offeror can submit.

 See Appendix B, Management Plan and Cost Plan, paragraph (a)(3).

-V. Treatment of
+V. Treatment of Proposal Data.

 It is NASA policy to use information contained in proposals and quotations for evaluation purposes only.
 While this policy does not require that the proposal or quotation bear a restrictive notice, offerors or quoters should place the following notice on the title page of the proposal or quotation and specify the information, subject to the notice by inserting appropriate identification, such as page numbers, in the notice.
 Information (data) contained in proposals and quotations will be protected to the extent permitted by law, but NASA assumes no liability for use and disclosure of information not made subject to the notice.
-To prevent inadvertant disclosure, proposal data shall not be included in submissions (e.g. final reports) that are routinely released to the public.
+To prevent inadvertent disclosure, proposal data shall not be included in submissions (e.g. final reports) that are routinely released to the public.

-ON USE AND DISCLOSURE OF
+RESTRICTION ON USE AND DISCLOSURE OF